 |

-This module was designed to help environmental educators promote principles that build a more diverse, equitable, and inclusive movement.
+This module from NAAEE was designed to help environmental educators promote principles that build a more diverse, equitable, and inclusive movement.
 It is a brief intro into how we can honor the beliefs, attitudes, and values of all individuals, and remain committed to promoting diversity, inclusion, and equity in all aspects of our work.

 |